 Conservative estimates suggest that over 8% of the population of Tanzania (over 1.5m people) are affected by HIV/AIDS.
+However figures in Mufindi are the highest in Tanzania at around 35%, due to migrant tea labour.
 Children are the biggest casualties of this 'epidemic', either being infected from birth or losing their parents to the disease.
 In a country where the average income is around $30 a month, the extended family struggles to take these children in.

-At Explore we are lucky to work with inspiring people.
-The Fox family who run the Mufindi Tea Estate in the Mufindi Highlands established Orphans in the Wild to build a village for these children that, once completed, will care for around 70 local children in a family environment.
-Already a home has been built for 12 children who are cared for by their house mothers – Lina and Eva.
-In actual fact with projects for the elderly, the development of the local school and health care facilities, you could say there is a lot going on in this area and we sometimes struggle to keep up with developments!
+The Fox family who run the Mufindi Tea Estate in the Mufindi Highlands established Orphans in the Wild to build a village for these unfortunate children.
+Once completed, the village will care for around 70 local children in a family environment.
+As it stands at the moment, a home has already been built for 12 children who are cared for by their house mothers, Lina and Eva.
+It is already a great progress.

 It has been our great pleasure and honour to help this project grow; from seeing the ground cleared to the first children moving into their new homes.